-The Ann Arbor native became Michigan Environmental Council’s president and CEO in May 2019, but he also worked with the organization from 1998 to 2004.
-Conan previously served for 12 years as executive director of Metro Matters, a southeast Michigan nonprofit named among the most innovative companies by Michigan Business Review.
-He currently lectures on intergovernmental cooperation at the Gerald R. Ford School of Public Policy at the University of Michigan.
+The Ann Arbor native became Michigan Environmental Council’s first BIPOC president and CEO in May 2019, but he also worked with the organization from 1998 to 2004.
+In between, Conan served for 12 years as executive director of Metro Matters, a southeast Michigan nonprofit named among the most innovative companies by Michigan Business Review and a Crain's Detroit Cool Place to Work.

-Conan also served for 14 years as an elected county commissioner and has served in leadership positions on numerous public and private boards, including state-level appointments by both Gov. Jennifer Granholm and Gov. Rick Snyder.
-He currently is a board member of Michigan Saves; Michigan Recreation and Parks Association; Michigan Works!
-Association; and Pigeon River Country Advisory Committee.
+Prior, Conan served for 14 years as an elected county commissioner and has served in leadership positions on numerous public and private boards, including state-level appointments by both Gov. Jennifer Granholm and Gov. Rick Snyder.
+He also taught intergovernmental cooperation at the Gerald R. Ford School of Public Policy at the University of Michigan.